iamchenjiajun/ip/docs/README.md

 ### Listing tasks with given date

-Prints a list of tasks that matches the given date.
+Prints an overview of tasks matching the given date.

 `date <yyyy-MM-dd>` - Searches the list for tasks that has a date yyyy-MM-dd